-To look at Jodi Holland, the first thought that comes to mind is, Here’s somebody who’s got it all together.
+To look at Jodi Holland, the first thought that comes to mind is, Here’s someone who’s got it all together.

 The Pittsburgh native will be the first to tell you, however, that it wasn’t always this way.
-Her life is good now, but it wasn’t easy getting here.
+Her life is good now, but it wasn’t easy getting there.

 “Recovery has softened me around the edges,” she said recently.
-“When somebody meets me, or I go to my daughter’s PTA meeting or a parent-teacher conference, they can’t see that I was once a homeless bum in North Philadelphia.
+“When somebody meets me, or I go to my daughter’s PTA meeting or a parent-teacher conference, they can’t see that I was once a homeless person in North Philadelphia.
 What they can see is a human being just like them who’s showing up to try and help out or volunteer at their kid’s school.
-I think if we learn to take the time to understand and know people, we can lessen the ignorance and stigma that occurs about people who struggle with the disease of addiction.”
+I believe if we take the time to understand and know others, we can lessen the ignorance and stigma that occurs about those who struggle with the disease of addiction.”

 The first time Jodi ever tried a narcotic, she was about 9 years old.
 Her grandmother and her mother gave her a Xanax when she was feeling sick.
 The memory is still vivid for her.

 “I remember the exact moment I felt the elixir of the Xanax they gave me, and I knew that I wanted to feel that way for the rest of my life,” she said.
 “It was the first time I ever felt safe, free, and just OK to be me.
-But what that created in me was that it was never OK not to feel anything.
-So, at that age, I had the value invested in me that you don’t ever want to feel and that something outside yourself can always make you feel better.”
+But what that event reinforced in me was that it was never OK not to feel anything.
+So, at that age, I had the value instilled in me that you don’t ever want to feel–and that something outside yourself can make you feel better.”

-From there, she began to descend into the addictive cycle that claims so many young lives today.
+From there, she began to descend into an addictive cycle that claims so many young lives today.
 She met a boy in high school and got pregnant.
 She married before she graduated, thinking that marriage would “fix” her.
-Drugs were always close by.
+Drugs were always near at hand.

 “My descent was over a 15-16 year window,” Jodi said.
 She said the substance abuse started in high school.
-“From the moment I drank alcohol the first time until my clean date, I used drugs and alcohol like was my full-time job.
+“From the the first time I drank alcohol until my clean date, I used drugs and alcohol like was my full-time job.
 I used until everything was gone.”

 While Jodi’s story is unique, it’s all too common in a world where opioid abuse has become an epidemic.